rasbt/pattern_classification/resources/data_glossary.md

 #### Jaccard coefficient
 [[back to top](#table-of-contents)]

-The Jaccard coefficient is used as similarity measure for asymmetric binary data and calculated by taking the number of matching attributes and divide it by the number of all attributes except those where both variables have a value 0 in contrast to a [simple matching coefficient](#simple-matching -coefficient).
+The Jaccard coefficient (bounded at [0, 1)) is used as similarity measure for asymmetric binary data and calculated by taking the number of matching attributes and divide it by the number of all attributes except those where both variables have a value 0 in contrast to a [simple matching coefficient](#simple-matching-coefficient).
+A popular application is the identification of near-duplicate documents for which the Jaccard coefficient can be calculated by the dividing the intersection of the set of words by the union of the set words in both documents.

 <br>
 <br>